About Lorenzo Cassa (Manuel)

 Recently, of the several hundred Arizona artists contending, 21 Artists works were chosen by the Arizona Commission on the Arts & the Arizona Art Alliance to commemorate the 2012 Arizona Centennial celebration.
 The only Native American artist among those chosen, Lorenzo’s painting “Apacheland” was on display for a year at the House of Representatives in Phoenix, Arizona.

-Lorenzo was awarded the 2019 Southwest Art Magazine Artistic Excellence Competition 100 runners up Award and the 2020 Phippen Museum 46th Annual Western Art Show Sale’s Best in Show & First Place in Oils.
+Lorenzo was awarded the 2019 Southwest Art Magazine Artistic Excellence Competition 100 runners up Award, the 2020 Phippen Museum 46th Annual Western Art Show Sale’s Best in Show & First Place in Oils and the 2021 Heard Museum Guild 67th Annual Indian Market & Fair's 1st Place Award.

 The highlight of his artistic career to date has been to have a couple of his pieces to hang in the same exhibition alongside the masterpieces of renowned Western artists George Phippen, Ray Swanson, Charles M Russell, Frederick Remington, Olaf Weighorst, and Howard Terpning.